The 21 Best Places to See the Northern Lights in Europe This Winter

 - Scotland – 8 places, including the Shetlands, Orkney, and Galloway Forest Park.
 Click to read.

 - Sweden – 8 places, including Abisko National Park, Kiruna, and Jukkasjärvi.
 Click to read.

-We’ve focused on the countries listed above because they are by far the most likely ones if you want to see the northern lights in Europe.
-We also have forthcoming posts specifically on seeing the northern lights in Ireland and Russia; we’ll add those links once the posts are live.
+I’ve focused specific articles on the countries listed above because they are by far the most likely ones if you want to see the northern lights in Europe.
 However, there are other countries where the aurora can be seen on nights of greater activity.

 Where to See the Northern Lights in Denmark

 It’s important to start by saying that seeing the northern lights in Denmark is rare.
 It is one of the more northerly countries in mainland Europe, and that means that on some occasions – especially during periods of greater solar activity – it is possible.